pypeit/PypeIt/doc/tutorials/mosfire_howto.rst

 Overview
 ========

-This doc goes through a full run of PypeIt on one of the Keck/MOSFIRE datasets in the PypeIt Development Suite, specifically the ``mask1_K_with_continuum`` multi-slits observations.
+This doc goes through a full run of PypeIt on one of the Keck/MOSFIRE datasets in the `PypeIt Development Suite`_ (see :ref:`dev-suite`), specifically the ``mask1_K_with_continuum`` multi-slits observations.
 The following was performed on a Macbook Pro with 16 GB RAM and took approximately 20 minutes.

 Setup
 =====